Lawn Management

-Turfgrass often makes up the largest area in the landscape.
-While warm-season grasses, like bermudagrass, are drought resilient, it's easy to over water.
-A few simple lawn management tips will keep your lawn growing with less water.
+Turfgrass often covers the largest area in a yard.
+Warm-season grasses, like bermudagrass, handle drought well, but it is still easy to overwater them.
+A few simple lawn care steps can help your lawn stay healthy while using less water.

-Plant a turfgrass that is adapted to Oklahoma's weather and rainfall.
-Make a note of your site conditions before selecting a turfgrass, avoid planting tall fescue in full sun areas and keep in mind it requires twice as much water as bermudagrass.
-Consider using tough, shade-tolerant perennials and mulch in shaded areas that require less maintenance and water than cool-season grasses.
+Choose a turfgrass species that is adapted to Oklahoma's weather and rainfall.
+Look at your yard conditions before you decide.
+Avoid planting tall fescue in full sun, and remember that it needs twice as much water as bermudagrass.
+In shaded areas, consider using tough, shade-tolerant perennials and mulch.
+These options need less water and maintenance than cool-season grasses.

 Turfgrass